zessta/GenQ/JS_correct_incorrect.md

 ## Question 62: **Memoization Function**
-Question: Write a function memoize that takes a function fn as an argument and returns a memoized version of fn.
+Description: Write a function memoize that takes a function fn as an argument and returns a memoized version of fn.
 The memoized function should cache the results based on the arguments passed.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)